Price: Free trial, Starts at $29/month

 Ideally, this can be implemented directly in the customer flow.
 Simply click on the window for any email you want to edit and update it accordingly.

 With the rules well-defined and the subscribers are in the funnel, you can see the number of subscribers who have completed a specific step and their level of interaction.

-On your dashboard, navigate to forms and click on ‘+ Create Form’ button.
+On your dashboard, navigate to forms and click on the ‘+ Create Form’ button.
 This brings you to the next page that gives you a choice whether to build a landing page or a form.

 Select the landing page option.
 The next page shows you a selection of templates you can use for your landing page.
 There is another option of using the Instapage integration to build your landing page.

 When you’re through editing the landing page, you’ll edit the form that will pop up when a visitor clicks on the subscribe button.
-Click the edit button under ‘subscribe’ button and the form pops up.
+Click the edit button under the ‘subscribe’ button and the form pops up.